PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 The MLV tokens ascommunity rewards create a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.

 ### The Metaverse Lands
-A Virtual Land registry system is under development to serve a community building platform facilitating social interaction, commerce, and entertainment.
+A Virtual Land registry system to serve a community building platform facilitating social interaction, commerce, and entertainment.

-# Its time to build cities
+# Its time to build cyber-urban cities
-The cyber-urban metaverse offer a better vision for how societies should develop cities to unlock greater economic prosperity for all.
-Defining that vision is a task too large and too important for any organization to tackle on its own.
-Architects, Policymakers, innovators, companies, universities, civil society organizations, and citizens all need to collaborate in this work.
+The cyber-urban metaverse offer a better vision for how societies should develop cities to unlock greater economic prosperity and collective participation .
+Building that vision is a task too large and too important for any organization to tackle on its own.
+Architects, Coders, Policymakers, innovators, companies, universities, civil society organizations, and citizens all need to collaborate in this work.
 But it’s time to begin.
 It’s time to build.